-Training Journeys are a feature introduced in Super Smash Bros.
+Training journeys are a feature introduced in Super Smash Bros.
 Ultimate.
-Once every twenty hours, one Figure Player can be sent on a journey via the internet.
-Its training data will be uploaded to the server, where it will then participate in online matches against other FPs.
+Once per twenty hours, one Figure Player can be sent on a journey via the internet.
+Its training data will be uploaded to the server, where it will then participate in up to three online matches against other FPs who were sent on journeys at the same time.

 It is worth noting that each time a Figure Player wins a match while on a journey, its “journey win count” value is updated.
 This number is used to track an in-game advancement regarding the number of journey wins a player’s FPs accumulate.